Burgundy wine: History

 The status of Burgundy wines continued in the court of the House of Valois, which ruled as Dukes of Burgundy for much of the 14th and 15th centuries.
-Their ban on the import and export of non-Burgundian wines, effectively shutting out the then popular wines of the Rhone Valley from north European markets, gave a considerable boost to the Burgundy wine industry.
+Their ban on the import and export of non-Burgundian wines, effectively shutting out the then popular wines of the Rhone Valley from Northern European markets, gave a considerable boost to the Burgundy wine industry.
 It was during this era that the first reliable references to grape varieties in Burgundy were made.
-Pinot noir was first mentioned in 1370 under the name Noirien, but it was believed to have been cultivated earlier than that, since no other grape variety associated with Medieval Burgundy is believed to have been able to produce red wines of a quality able to impress the papal court.
+Pinot noir was first mentioned in 1370 under the name Noirien, but it was believed to have been cultivated earlier than that, since no other grape variety associated with medieval Burgundy is believed to have been able to produce red wines of a quality able to impress the papal court.
 On 6 August 1395, Duke Philip the Bold issued a decree concerned with safeguarding the quality of Burgundy wines.
 The duke declared the "vile and disloyal Gamay"—which was a higher-yielding grape than Pinot noir in the 14th century, as it is today—unfit for human consumption and banned the use of organic fertilizer (manure), which probably increased yields even further to the detriment of quality.
 High-quality white Burgundy wines of this era were probably made from Fromenteau, which is known as a quality grape in northeastern France in this time.
 Fromenteau is probably the same variety as today's Pinot gris.
 Chardonnay is a much later addition to Burgundy's vineyards.

 In the 18th century, the quality of roads in France became progressively better, which facilitated commerce in Burgundy wines.
 The first négociant houses of the region were established in the 1720s and 1730s.
 In the 18th century, Burgundy and Champagne were rivals for the lucrative Paris market, to which Champagne had earlier access.
 The two regions overlapped much in wine styles in this era, since Champagne was then primarily a producer of pale red still wines rather than of sparkling wines.
 A major work on Burgundy wines written by Claude Arnoux in 1728 deals with the famous red wines of Côte de Nuits and the Œil-de-Perdrix pink wines of Volnay, but only briefly mentions white wines.

-After Burgundy became incorporated in the Kingdom of France, and the power of the church decreased, many vineyards which had been in the church's hands were sold to the bourgeoisie from the 17th century.
-After the French revolution of 1789, the church's remaining vineyards were broken up and from 1791 sold off.
+After Burgundy became incorporated in the Kingdom of France, and the power of the Church decreased, many vineyards which had been in the Church's hands were sold to the bourgeoisie from the 17th century.
+After the French Revolution of 1789, the Church's remaining vineyards were broken up and from 1791 sold off.
 The Napoleonic inheritance laws then resulted in the continued subdivision of the most precious vineyard holdings, so some growers hold only a row or two of vines.
 This led to the emergence of négociants who aggregate the produce of many growers to produce a single wine.
 It has also led to a profusion of increasingly smaller, family-owned wineries, exemplified by the dozen-plus Gros family domaines.